Sandy Marshall, Founder/Chair

-Alyssa Sharpe, Senior Program Director
+Alyssa Sharpe, National Program Director

-Alyssa Sharpe joins the Project Scientist team as the Senior Program Director based in Charlotte, NC.
+Alyssa Sharpe joins the Project Scientist team as the National Program Director based in Charlotte, NC.
 Her passion for experiential learning began during many summers spent serving as a camp counselor in the mountains of North Carolina.
 Alyssa attended the University of Central Florida where she earned her degree in Advertising and Public Relations.
 Despite numerous public relations internships, Alyssa felt a calling from the education sector.
 She proudly joined Teach For America, an organization dedicated to closing the achievement gap.
 She worked as a First Grade Teacher in Charlotte-Mecklenburg Schools for three years.

 She continued her career at Trinity Episcopal School, an independent K-8 school in Charlotte, serving as the Extended Day and Summer Camp Director.
 In her four years at Trinity, she doubled the number of campers served and tripled the number of programs offered.
 Wanting to provide diverse programs for students, Alyssa was fortunate to be selected as a STEM Fellow at Discovery Place Education Studio.
 Here, she connected with other STEM educators which grew her passion for STEM subjects.